-We're proposing an AI safety technique which trains agents to debate topics with one another, using a human to judge who wins.
 We believe that this or a similar approach could eventually help us train AI systems to perform far more cognitively advanced tasks than humans are capable of, while remaining in line with human preferences.
 We're going to outline this method together with preliminary proof-of-concept experiments and are also releasing a web interface so people can experiment with the technique.

 One approach to aligning AI agents with human goals and preferences is to ask humans at training time which behaviors are safe and useful.
 While promising, this method requires humans to recognize good or bad behavior; in many situations an agent’s behavior may be too complex for a human to understand, or the task itself may be hard to judge or demonstrate.
 Examples include environments with very large, non-visual observation spaces — for instance, an agent that acts in a computer security-related environment, or an agent that coordinates a large set of industrial robots.

 How can we augment humans so that they can effectively supervise advanced AI systems?
 One way is to take advantage of the AI itself to help with the supervision, asking the AI (or a separate AI) to point out flaws in any proposed action.
 To achieve this, we reframe the learning problem as a game played between two agents, where the agents have an argument with each other and the human judges the exchange.
 Even if the agents have a more advanced understanding of the problem than the human, the human may be able to judge which agent has the better argument (similar to expert witnesses arguing to convince a jury).